 Gratitude for the misfortune of others.

 The German word Schadenfreude (harm/joy) perfectly captures the essence of this kind of negative gratitude.
-Experiencing satisfaction at the misfortune, ill-luck, failure, or humiliation of other is nothing more than malice.
+Experiencing satisfaction at the misfortune, ill-luck, failure, or humiliation of another is nothing more than malice.
 Though this kind of gratitude may bring pleasure, it is hardly a respectable form of gratitude.

 Gratitude for the possibility of shirking ones duties and responsibilities.